Completing the Forecast Cycle

 Conceptual relationships between iterative ecological forecasting, adaptive decision-making, adaptive monitoring, and the scientific method cycles (Dietze et al. 2018).

-You’re already familiar with how the iterative ecological forecast cycle integrates with the Adaptive Management Cycle…
+The iterative ecological forecast cycle integrates nicely with Adaptive Management…

 Structured Decision Making